ysr25/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * computing students taking GER1000
+* wants to memorise content taught in GER1000
 * has a need to manage a significant number of flashcards
 * prefer desktop apps over other types
 * can type fast